plainionist/Plainion.Prism/doc/Api/Plainion.Prism/Plainion/Prism/Interactivity/PopupViewAction.md

 ## Fields

-### System.Windows.DependencyProperty WindowWidthProperty

-### System.Windows.DependencyProperty WindowHeightProperty

-### System.Windows.DependencyProperty ResizeModeProperty

 ### System.Windows.DependencyProperty UseNotificationContentAsDataContextProperty

+### System.Windows.DependencyProperty IsIndependentProperty

+When set the owner of the popup window is NOT set.

 ## Constructors